 The court's final decision also awards costs.
 As a general rule, the losing party has to pay both the expenses and the fees incurred by the winning party; however, this does not mean that the winner will certainly recover all the relevant amounts.
-As a matter of fact, the court does not liquidate the effective costs incurred by the winning party, but determines them on the basis of certain criteria as established by the law.
-In accordance with these criteria, fees have to be calculated with regard, basically, to the value of the claims and the activities carried out by the lawyers in each and every phase of the proceedings (ie, study of
+As a matter of fact, the court does not liquidate the effective costs incurred by the winning party, but determines them on the basis of certain criteria as established by law.
+In accordance with these criteria, fees are calculated having regard to the value of the claims and the activities carried out by the lawyers in each and every phase of the proceedings (ie, study of the case, introductory, evidence-gathering, and ruling phases; and the enforcement procedure).

-The court may also (wholly or partly) set off the expenses between the parties under certain conditions, that is, when:
+The court may also (wholly or partly) set off the expenses between the parties under certain conditions; that is, when:

-- it assesses that the costs to be reimbursed to the winning party are excessive or superfluous; - all the parties are losing under some aspects of the final decision; - there are serious and exceptional reasons to do so; and - the case regards a new matter that has never been decided before by case law or the final decision departs from case law, establishing a principle that revises or overrules what had been established until then by the case law.
+- it assesses that the costs to be reimbursed to the winning party are excessive or superfluous; - all the parties are losing under some aspects of the final decision; - · there are serious and exceptional reasons to do so; and - the case regards a new matter that has never been decided before by case law or the final decision departs from case law, establishing a principle that revises or overrules what had been established until then by the case law.